Nackloose/Perturbarium/README.md

 ## 📚 Contents

 Axia is organized by its core domains of inquiry, and now includes the Inkspill folder for all the raw, in-progress, and unfiltered material — the breeding ground for the next paradigm shift.

+### 🧮 Axia (`axia/`)
+The foundational theoretical bedrock — mathematical principles and universal laws that underpin all other work.

+-   [`Evolution-Axiom.md`](axia/Evolution-Axiom.md) — The Fundamental Laws of Adaptive Search: A rigorous mathematical treatment establishing the three fundamental laws that govern all effective optimization algorithms.

 ### 🧠 Theory (`theory/`)
 Schemas, design systems, and aesthetic principles.